cisco/mindmeld/source/userguide/voice.rst

 You can see that the query was classified as the ``video_content`` domain and the ``browse`` intent.
-Since all intents in the ``video_content`` domain were specified in the ``NLP_CONFIG`` above, Workbench ran n-best entity processing for this query.
+Since all intents in the ``video_content`` domain were specified in the ``NLP_CONFIG`` above, MindMeld ran n-best entity processing for this query.
 This involves running entity recognition on all the n-best transcripts and using information from the all of the extracted entities for entity resolution.